33-year-old bat charms social media with his "flying" videos

-The only problem is he's an old dude... believed to be the oldest living fruit bat in captivity.
+Statler is an old dude... believed to be the oldest living fruit bat in captivity.

 While he can't fly on his own, his caretakers make it happen.